dice-roller/documentation/docs/contributing/readme.md

 #### Setting up

 The code is stored in a Git repository.
-To get started either [clone repository or fork the repository](https://github.com/dice-roller/rpg-dice-roller).
+To get started either [clone or fork the repository](https://github.com/dice-roller/rpg-dice-roller).

-Make sure that you're either checkout the `develop` branch, or a `feature` / `hotfix` branch for the task you're working on, and _not_ the `main` branch.
+Make sure that you checkout the `develop` branch, or create a `feature` / `hotfix` branch for the task you're working on, and _not_ the `main` branch.

 ::: warning
 You should **never** work directly on the `main` branch.
 You should work on either the `develop` branch or a `feature` branch.